 Bed bug bite sores may appear as raised, itchy bumps and occur anywhere from a few seconds to several weeks following a bite.
 Antihistamines and hydrocortisone may help reduce itching and irritation.

-There are several ways of reducing the chances of getting bites, while the treatment options include good hygiene and antihistamines.
+There are several ways to reduce the chances of getting bitten by bed bugs.
+Treatment options include good hygiene and antihistamines.